-BAE Systems wins $8.8M contract to build battle management system
+BAE Systems wins $49M contract to help safeguard info sharing

 - By Mark Hoover